vijaigan/vijaigan.github.io/_posts/2020-07-04-OpenSuseLeap15.2-Install.md

   -
 ---
 ## OpenSuse Leap 15.2 Linux Installation
 OpenSuse Leap 15.2 Installation on KVM based hypervisor.
-I am using OpenSuse Leap 15.2 Network Boot ISO image for latest updated pakcages from the repositories.
+I am using OpenSuse Leap 15.2 Network Boot ISO image for Installation of latest updated pakcages from the repositories.